AGRAG: Advanced Graph-based Retrieval-Augmented Generation for LLMs: Experiments

 We set the retrieval top-k value for all RAG models to 5, aligning with the settings of Fast-GraphRAG and HippoRAG2.
 For GraphRAG, we apply its local search mode to all tasks, as it achieves the overall best effectiveness.
 For LightRAG, we apply its hybrid search mode for all tasks except the text classification task, as it is claimed as one of the contributions of LightRAG.
 For Fast-GraphRAG and HippoRAG2, we set their hyperparameters to default, to align with their original paper and code.
 Other hyperparameters of models were set as default by their codes.

-For our AGRAG, the length of text chunks $l_t$ is set to 256, and token overlap between chunks $l_o$ to 32, the number of raw mapped triples $k_a$ and the number of hybrid retrieved chunks $k_r$ are both set to 5, to align with the setting of HippoRAG2 and GraphRAG-bench.
+{ For our AGRAG, the length of text chunks $l_t$ is set to 256, and token overlap between chunks $l_o$ to 32, the number of raw mapped triples $k_a$ and the number of hybrid retrieved chunks $k_r$ are both set to 5, to align with the setting of HippoRAG2 and GraphRAG-bench.
 AGRAG's unique hyperparameter, the entity extraction threshold, and the maximum n-gram, were set to 0.5 and 3, respectively.
-Please refer to \autoref{sec:para_sen} for further parameter sensitivity analysis.
+Please refer to Section \ref{sec:para_sen} for further parameter sensitivity analysis. }

-All our experiments were carried out and evaluated with Qwen2.5-14B-Instruct \cite{qwen2025qwen25technicalreport} LLM backbone if not further illustrated.
+All our experiments were carried out and evaluated with Qwen2.5-14B-Instruct \cite{qwen2025qwen25technicalreport} LLM backbone deployed with vLLM \cite{kwon2023efficient} if not further illustrated.
 We apply the Contriever \cite{izacardunsupervised} embedding model for HippoRAG2 and AGRAG's dense passage retrieval procedure, and bge-large-en-v1.5 \cite{bge_embedding} embedding model for other baselines' LLM embedding.
-All experiments are conducted on an Intel(R) Xeon(R) Gold 5220R @ 2.20GHz CPU and a single NVIDIA A100-SXM4-80GB GPU.
+We apply Qwen-3-Reranker-0.6B LLM for raw triplet filtering.
+All experiments are conducted on an Intel(R) Xeon(R) Gold 5220R CPU and a single NVIDIA A100-80GB GPU.